 Research by Harrold and others (2014) found that the Indigenous Australian rate of PPH was 2.16 times as high as the rate for non-Indigenous Australians who lived in the same Statistical Local Area in New South Wales, after controlling for age and sex (Harrold et al. 2014).
 The disparity was greatest in rural and remote areas relative to major cities.
 The largest differences in PPH were for diabetes complications, COPD and rheumatic heart disease.
 Geospatial analysis of PPH data can help identify areas where greater effort is needed to target the determinants of disease and to better manage chronic disease through culturally appropriate primary health care (Harrold et al. 2014).

-An Australian study found that personal sociodemographic and health characteristics are major drivers of geographic variation in PPH rates in New South Wales, and explain more of the variation than general practitioner (GPs) supply (Falster M et al. 2015).
+A study in New South Wales found that personal sociodemographic and health characteristics are major drivers of geographic variation in PPH rates, and explain more of the variation than general practitioner (GPs) supply (Falster M et al. 2015).
 These personal characteristics (which included age, sex, Indigenous status, highest level of education, annual household income, level of psychological distress and more) also explained a greater amount of the variation for chronic conditions than for acute or vaccine-preventable conditions.

 A recent Australian study found that there are substantial inequalities in paediatric avoidable hospitalisations between Indigenous and non-Indigenous children, regardless of where they live.
 The avoidable hospitalisation rates were found to be almost double in Aboriginal compared with non-Aboriginal children aged less than 2.
 Respiratory and infectious conditions were the most common reason for hospitalisation for children of all ages in the study, with Indigenous children being more likely to be hospitalised for all conditions (Falster K et al. 2016).